 Nations can select the region they want to belong to by various means; accidental stumbling upon, specific searches, recruitment telegrams, looking at regional tags, etc.

 For a comprehensive guide to "Building a region", you are invited to view this forum thread.

-Delegates are elected by a region to serve as their representative at the World Assembly.
-Unlike ordinary members, they have the ability to approve newly-suggested resolutions.
+Delegate are elected by a region to serve as their representative at the World Assembly.
+Unlike ordinary members, they can approve newly-suggested resolutions.
 Delegates may also have administrative control over their region, though this is entirely dependent on the settings decided with the region's creation.

 Get friendly with some of the other nations, people who you can count on to support your ascent to power.

 If they have one, find out about the current delegate.
 Is he well-liked?
 Does he listen to the nation's wishes?
 Does he abuse his power?
 Use this to your advantage...

 NationStates truly is a game of politics and roleplaying.
 To that end, feel free to blackmail and bribe your peers.